lino-framework/lino/docs/tutorials/actions/index.rst

 ==============
-Actions
+Custom actions
 ==============

 .. include:: /include/wip.rst

-For a complete reference see :ref:`dev.actions`
+For an introduction, see :ref:`dev.actions`.

-Actions are one of the concepts which Lino adds to Django.

-The whole system is not yet fully stable, but this tutorial is a tested document, so you can rely on it ;-)
+The action API is not yet fully stable, but this tutorial is a tested document, so you can rely on it ;-)

-An Action in Lino is something "which a user can do".
-It is usually represented as a clickable button.

-Each Actor has a *default action*.
-For `dd.Table` this is "GridEdit", which means "open a window showing a grid on this table".
-That's why you can define a menu item by simply naming an actor.

-Other standard actions on `dd.Table` are things like "Save", "Delete", "Insert".

 Here is the :xfile:`models.py` file we will use for this tutorial: